TranslucentComputing/webinar-slack-bot/docs/start.md

 Ingress serves as an entry point for your cluster's network, enabling external traffic to reach the correct services within your Kubernetes cluster.
 It allows you to expose multiple services under a single IP address, with traffic routing based on the request's host or path.

-Since the Slack system requires a public domain to access we are deploying Ingress resource and it has to be update before deployment.
+Since the Slack system requires a public domain, we are deploying an Ingress resource and it has to be customized before deployment.
 The file to update is `devspace-deployment/kube-proxy/ingress.yaml`

 ### Replace the Hostname